-A lot people think vaccines are only for children, but adults should get regularly vaccinated to protect themselves and loved ones from serious diseases.
-Below is a list of vaccines every adult is recommended to receive.
+Many people think vaccines are only for children, but adults should get regularly vaccinated to protect themselves and loved ones from serious diseases.
+Below is a list of recommended vaccines that every adult should receive, along with information about each one.

-- Flu season in the US is generally around October – April.
+- Flu season in the US is generally from October to April.

-- One should be vaccinated as soon as the vaccine becomes available.
+- You should be vaccinated as soon as the vaccine becomes available.

 - Receiving the flu vaccine decreases the risk of complications including death.
 It also decreases the severity of illness if contracted.